The Why, What, and How of Economic Revolution

 Marxism and the other frameworks that see capitalism as a fight between two major classes (such as many anarchist or feminist traditions) fall short in their ability to explain class relations in their entirety.
 Sure, Marx allows for a set of other sort of sub-classes, but he’s still saying that there are only two major players in the game, the capitalists and the workers.
 We think that there is a third class, no less fundamental to the functioning of capitalism: the coordinator class.

-By coordinator class, we mean that tier of people who manage their work and the work of others – the CEOs, big bankers, big lawyers, big tenured academics, politicians, and so on.
+By coordinator class, we mean that tier of people who manage their work and the work of others – the CEOs, big bankers, big lawyers, politicians, and so on.
 We mean the people who – though they don’t necessarily own any substantial capital – are the go-betweens for the capitalists and the workers, and have an overwhelming monopoly over empowering work.
 Most of these people manage themselves and others, live comfortably materially, have relatively fulfilling work (often creative, self-managed, intellectual labor), and have a serious say in the way production is carried out by everyone else.
-These people have their own economic interests: to keep their employees repressed, to compete with workers and one another to become capitalists, and to continue to hold onto a disproportionate share of empowering work.
+These people have their own economic interests: to compete with workers and one another to become capitalists, or to continue to hold onto a disproportionate share of empowering work.

 In an analysis of class and exploitation, as well as in an alternative to capitalism, we will need to take this into account, because to fight long and hard only to transition from a capitalist class system to a coordinator class system would be a real shame.
 In many ways, this is what happened with most socialist revolutions of the 20th century, and is a major reason that a new vision for an alternative to capitalism must be developed.